waseemhnyc/MRF-SDN/Aerial-Robot-Tools/ROS/README.md

 		$ roslaunch mavros apm.launch

-If this is successful and you are able to find apm.launch then you know your installation was successful.
+If this is successful and you are able to find apm.launch then you know your installation is complete.
 If your computer is not able to find this launch file then you should restart your computer and try it again.

 ### Using MAVROS